barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,deep-probe.rst

 Resources needed by drivers should be referenced via device tree, e.g., instead of direct use of hardcoded GPIO numbers, GPIOs must either be:

-* described in the device's device tree node and requested using API that that takes the device or the device tree node as argument
+* described in the device's device tree node and requested using API that takes the device or the device tree node as argument

 * probe of the GPIO controller be ensured via ``of_device_ensure_probed``,